- Admissions Process

 Select Program Admission

 Applicants who want to earn an associate’s degree, academic certificate or proficiency certificate at the College are considered degree-seeking students.
-Academic certificates prepare students for a variety of opportunities, including workplace preparation.
+Certificates prepare students for a variety of opportunities, including workplace preparation.
 Academic certificates require two semesters of college-level English and one semester of college-level math.
 All coursework transfers seamlessly into the College’s associate’s degree programs.

 Proficiency certificates are short-term, focused course offerings that are primarily developed to prepare students for employment.
 Students may also continue their education, since all credits earned through the proficiency certificates transfer seamlessly into an academic certificate or associate’s degree program in a related field.